 Books and other items printed in England, Ireland, Scotland, Wales, and British North America, and works in English printed elsewhere.
 Coverage: 1473-1700.

 Diverse array of printed sources from the fifteenth, sixteenth, and seventeenth centuries.
 Early European Books includes digitized books from major European libraries including the National Library of France, the National Library of Florence, the National Library of the Netherlands, the Wellcome Library, London, and the Royal Library, Denmark.
 EEB provides digital access to continental printed texts before 1701 with full-color, high-resolution images scanned directly from the original printed sources.
 Each item in the collection is captured in its entirety, complete with its binding, edges, endpapers, blank pages, and any loose inserts, providing information about the physical characteristics and provenance histories of the original artefact.
-There are over 53,000 books included, in languages including French, German, Italian, Hebrew, Dutch, Spanish, Latin, Gree, Icelandic, Swedish, and Danish.
+There are over 53,000 books included, in languages including French, German, Italian, Hebrew, Dutch, Spanish, Latin, Greek, Icelandic, Swedish, and Danish.
+Collections 1-16.

 Reference works, scholarly books, literature, and fiction.
 Full text.
 Coverage: Varies by title.